Adez4823/Adez4823/README.md

-Hello, I am Alvin, a 1st year Computer Science student.
+Hello, I am Alvin, an undergraduate Computer Science student.

 <!---
 Adez4823/Adez4823 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.